 Good GPS- Nancy, Marketing

 Find your favorite navigation app and don’t deviate from it, especially when you’re driving in unfamiliar areas.
 I like Waze.
-It also helps me avoid traffic back-ups and work zones.
+I don't let it distract me from driving by taking part in the crowdsourcing.

 A safe place to stop- Avery, Accounting